Heck-R/HeckR_Hotkey/README.md

 Precision movement
 - **moveCursor(Left/Right/Up/Down)**: Move cursor 1 pixel in any direction

-Continous movement (Only single keys should be set as hotkeys in this section [except for  `setContinousMouseControll`].
+Continous movement (Only single keys should be set as hotkeys in this section [except for  `setContinuousMouseControl`].
 Also, see [Keyboard Limitation](#keyboard-limitation))
-- **setContinousMouseControll**: Enable/disable all hotkeys under "Continous movement"
+- **setContinuousMouseControl**: Enable/disable all hotkeys under "Continous movement"
 - **changeCursorSpeed(Up/Down)**: Change between cursor speed options  \
   For the speed options, see: `cursorMover_options` section > `cursorSpeedOptions`
 - **moveCursorContinously(Left/Right/Up/Down)**: Move cursor in any direction with the defined speed  \